roslyncode/clubwebsite/workshops/2018-19/1jokeBot/readme/README.md

 - one to listen for `Who's there?`
 - one to listen for `[Person] who?`

-Then create 3 new message groups to listen for these intents and respond to them (in the build tab)
+Then create 3 new message groups to listen for these intents and have the bot respond to them (in the build tab)

 Keep testing and trying, good luck!